 Personally, I’m a fan of both types of training, but believe that the choice of which you decide to use depends on your body and your personal fitness goals.
+I hear that snacks for body builders work really nicely with most workout routines.
+My friend uses them and has seen the difference even while going for less reps.
 While it’s true that you’ll need to use less reps to get the job done with heavier weight loads, you’ll also need to be using excellent form and control as the potential strain or stress it will put on your joints increases with the weight you lift.
 If, for example, your goal is to put on a significant amount of muscle mass in a short amount of time, lifting light probably isn’t going to be the best method for you.
 On the other hand, if you suffer from joint issues or simply don’t have access to heavier loads (if you train at home, for example) lightweight training may be a more appropriate fit for you.

 Tell me, what kind of weight do you like to use during your strength training workouts?
 What are your thoughts on this debate?